 g1510. εἰμί eimi; the first person singular present indicative; a prolonged form of a primary and defective verb; I exist (used only when emphatic): — am, have been, x it is I, was.

 Do you notice that it is the present tense?
 It is not past tense.
-Everywhere else it is used as the present tense!
-We need to realise that translators sometimes translate out of the theology they have been taught.
+Everywhere else, it is present tense!
+We need to realise that translators sometimes translate out of their beliefs.

 But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus,Ephesians 2:4-6